ur-whitelab/chemcrow-public/README.md

 chem_model = ChemCrow(model="gpt-4-0613", temp=0.1, verbose=True)
 chem_model.run("What is the molecular weight of tylenol?")
 ```

-## ⚠️ Note

-This package does not contain all the tools described in the [ChemCrow paper](https://arxiv.org/abs/2304.05376) because
-of API usage restrictions and dual-use concern.
-Over time we will move more tools to this repo (and we will accept PRs).

 ## ✅ Citation
 Bran, Andres M., et al. "ChemCrow: Augmenting large-language models with chemistry tools." arXiv preprint arXiv:2304.05376 (2023).